weekdaysailor/gcr-web/content/rewards/introduction.md

 ## Additional Resources

 For detailed implementation information, see the [2025 policy working paper](/rewards/policy-paper/).
+To explore governance and monetary design, visit the [Carbon Exchange Authority](/rewards/carbon-exchange-authority/) and [Central Bank Role](/rewards/central-bank-role/).